-of the street.
+These one-way streets have highly used parking along both sides of the street.
 Alternatives considered conversion to two-way, but that would require removal of parking and separate 5-foot bike lanes.
-But as shown, the available street width would not not conflict with bike travel.
-Therefore, the recommendation is
+But as shown, the available street width would not meet the preferred design dimensions to ensure door swings do not conflict with micromobility.
+Therefore, the recommendation is sharrows.